zonpantli/Sinatra-mobile-html5-boilerplate-Compass-Coffeescript/README.md

 # DEPLOY

 As a default, the Gemfile contains a group that you should uncomment if you want to deploy on Heroku.
-Deployment is standard, [here's the guide to do that][http://devcenter.heroku.com/articles/rack#frameworks].
+Deployment is standard, [here's the guide to do that][8].
 You should be able to avoid configuration and just need to push the repo.
-I haven't tested it on other environments, but it should work fine.
-If you experience some weird behaviours related to SASS or Coffeescript, your best shot is to compile them on your machine and deploy them as static files in the public directory.
-Doing this makes the project a completely stock Sinatra app, so that should be easy to debug.

 # THANKS AND LINKS